niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2018-11-25-heute-hier-morgen-dort-english-translation.md

 [R]

 [3]
- But if you do ask me why,
+ But if you do ask me why, {Cotney dialect for this and the next line.}
  do I do things this way? {way like why}
  Oh, the answer is too hard to say what's new whithers at last